 Do I have to have a Big T event?

 Many of us have had Big T (Big Trauma) events and small t (Small Trauma) events.
 Sometimes the small t events, which can add up over time, amount to a greater impact than Big T events.
-This can make someone question if their experiences “qualify” as traumatic and sends them into trauma comparison thinking.
+This can make someone question if their experiences “qualify” as traumatic and sends them into comparing their trauma to others and discounting their experiences.
 We are all allowed to heal regardless of the experiences of those around us.
-Your healing is up to you.

 What if you don't think you can handle it?

 There is a significant amount of preparation that comes before we process trauma.
 We will spend time together building our relationship throughout the intake process and while learning about EMDR.
-You are in control of when we begin.
+You will also learn many coping, grounding, and self-regulating skills to support you lifelong.
+You will decide when we begin.
 We will devise a way to identify levels of distress and ways to stop the process so you can re-ground and continue through the process towards healing.

 What if you don't think I can handle it?

-While doing this work, I often hear clients express embarrassment, shame, and guilt connected to their experiences.
-They also may think, “I can’t believe this happened to me, how could I possibly share this with someone else?”
-They are communicating the fear of hurting me with their story.
-It’s important for me that you know I consciously choose to engage in this work with appropriate education, care, deep respect for your experience, and support for the benefit of you and myself.
+Sometimes people may think, “I can’t believe this happened to me, how could I possibly share this with someone else?”
+They might be communicating the fear of hurting me with their story.
+It’s important for me that you know I consciously choose to engage in this work with appropriate education, care, deep respect for your experience, and support for the benefit of our work in a sustainable way.
+I am prepared to support you.

-If you think this is the right step for you.
+If you think EMDR may be the right step for you.
 Please reach out for more information.